 Expand your creativity in one of our innovative art programs for youth ages 5 – 18!

-SLINDING SCALE: Kennedy Heights Arts Center strives to make arts accessible to everyone.
+SLIDING SCALE: Kennedy Heights Arts Center strives to make arts accessible to everyone.
 Sliding scale fees available for those in financial need.
-Click here apply.
-Please contact sarah@kennedyarts.org once you have completed your sliding scale application.
+Click here for more information.

 CANCELLATION POLICY: Tuition is non-refundable, but can be transferred to another course if the student withdraws at least five days prior to the beginning of the program.